cybersatrix/kickstart-terraform-aws/Installing_Terraform/Step_to_install_Terraform.md

 2. Terraform is distributed as a single binary package.
 3. Install Terraform by unzipping it and moving it to your preferred directory.
 4. Unzipped directory will consist of Binary <terraform.exe>.
-5. To Run the terraform from any location in Command  Prompt, set the add the installed directory in the “System PATH” **For Windows**
+5. To Run the terraform from any location in Command  Prompt, set the installed directory in the “System PATH”

    - Open Control Panel and go to System and Security>System.
 Alternatively, just type the following in the address bar in File Explorer.
      `Control Panel\System and Security\System`
    - Click `Advanced System Settings` on the windows which appears